Donut-Mod-Team/donut-mod/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
-about: Issue template, use to document and truck requirments/tasks
+about: Issue template, used to document and truck requirements/tasks
-title: ''
+title: '[#ID] Title'
 labels: ''
 assignees: ''

 ---

-- User Story/Requirement:
+- User Story/Requirement description:

 As a ...
 I want ... so that ...